diogoleitao/opencode-quota/README.md

 **Token reports**: All models and providers in [models.dev](https://models.dev), plus deterministic local pricing for Cursor Auto/Composer and Cursor model aliases that are not on models.dev.

+Quota and `/tokens_*` output are computed from local OpenCode session history.

 ![Image of quota toasts](https://github.com/slkiser/opencode-quota/blob/main/toast.png)

 ![Image of /quota and /tokens_daily outputs](https://github.com/slkiser/opencode-quota/blob/main/quota.png)